pirelaurent/p5_animationFramework/chapters/chap1-basicObjects.md

   }
 }
 ```
-In these default properties, *model* and *image* are just placeholders to be filled later at object instanciation.
+In these default properties, *model* and *image* are just placeholders to be filled later at object instantiation.
 ##### p5 good practice
 With p5, some problems can occur if *loadModel* or *loadImage* are called outside of *preload*.
   - code all *loadModel* and *loadImage* in **preload**